ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 ## NomCom capture

-The most potent threat associated with NomCom eligibility is that an organization or group of organizations would attempt to obtain a majority of NomCom positions, in order to select an IETF leadership in support of an agenda that might be self-serving and against the interests of the community as a whole.
+The most potent threat associated with NomCom eligibility is that an organization or group of coordinating organizations would attempt to obtain a majority of NomCom positions, in order to select an IETF leadership in support of an agenda that might be self-serving and against the interests of the community as a whole.